cedarwood-insights/knime-python-plotly-express-kaleido/README.md

 Naturally you will need to have access to the KNIME Analytics Platform application.
 It can be downloaded from [here](https://www.knime.com/knime-analytics-platform).

+You will also need to set up the KNIME Python Integration extension.
+Here is the [KNIME Python Integration Guide](https://docs.knime.com/latest/python_installation_guide).

+Finally you will also need to install the [Plotly](https://plotly.com/python/), [Plotly Express](https://plotly.com/python/plotly-express/)* and [Kaleido](https://pypi.org/project/kaleido/) libraries.
+Please refer to my [Medium article](https://medium.com/towards-data-science/extending-knime-python-integration-with-plotly-express-and-kaleido-5c306074a5ca) for guidance.

+(*) Note: the article was originally published in February 2021.
+Since then the Plotly Express library has been merged with the main Plotly library.

 # Comments and Questions
 More than happy to respond to comments and answer questions.
 Please feel free to drop me a line.